-Users without a role assigned to them cannot access any resource.
+Users without a role cannot access any resource.

 For a global operation, only the user's permissions set at tenant level are taken into consideration.
 For a folder specific operation, if a custom role is defined those permissions are applied in favor of any tenant level permissions present.

 You have the possibility to disable permissions completely from the user interface and API using the

 Auth.DisabledPermissions parameter in